aaocansey582/aaocansey582/README.md

 ## 📌 Professional Summary
 - 🔹 Expertise in **Full-Stack Development** using modern frontend and backend frameworks
 - 🔹 Proficient in **Data Analytics and AI Engineering**: building predictive models, data visualizations, and AI-powered applications
-- 🔹 Experienced in **Cloud Platforms and DevOps**: Docker, GitHub Actions, AWS, and GCP for automated CI/CD and scalable deployments
+- 🔹 Experienced in **Cloud Platforms and DevOps**: Docker, GitHub Actions, AWS, and Terraform for automated CI/CD and scalable deployments
 - 🔹 Passionate about creating **maintainable, modular codebases** and optimizing development workflows
 - 🔹 Open to **collaboration, mentorship, and contributing to impactful projects**